Theatre: The Laramie Project

 - Audience Monologue: The play is practically composed of these.

-- Based on a True Story: Almost verbatim.
+- Based on a True Story: The play follows the historical events almost verbatim.

 - Cast Full of Gay: Many residents of Laramie interviewed—only natural given the nature of the subject matter.

 - Cruel Mercy: Matthew's father, Dennis Shepard, casts this upon Aaron McKinney when he asks for Aaron to not be put to death for his crimes.

 - Dennis: "Mr. McKinney, I am going to grant you life, as hard as it is for me to do so, because of Matthew.
 Every time you celebrate Christmas, a birthday, the Fourth of July remember that Matt isn't.
 Every time you wake up in your prison cell remember that you had the opportunity and the ability to stop your actions that night.
 You robbed me of something very precious and I will never forgive you for that.
 Mr. McKinney I give you life in the memory of one who no longer lives.
 May you have a long life and may you thank Matthew every day for it."